First UMC Newport, TN

 CELEBRATE RECOVERY - LOVE, GROW, REACH, SERVE

 Celebrate Recovery (CR) has proven itself to be a vital ministry in our community.
 Before COVID, we were seeing 40 people in attendance each week.
 That’s fantastic when we consider the national average attendance for Celebrate Recovery groups is only 20.
-Unfortunately, the pandemic reduced that number to 11 people, but this small group has been faithfully meeting by zoom every week since the quarantine began.
+Even with the pandemic reducing the number of people attending, Celebrate Recovery remained faithful.
+In 2024, Celebrate Recovery sees 20-25 people in attendance weekly.

 Our Group leaders are trained in substance use recovery, codependency, and grief recovery.
 Here are some other educational topics we have covered since Celebrate Recovery began in 2017: